Eagle Rock/Highland Park CoS News

 How long have you been working at LAUSD?

-I have been working at LAUSD since 1997, so it has been 26 years!
+I have been working at LAUSD since 1994, so this will make it my 29th year!

 Where did you grow up, and what schools did you attend?

 I was born and raised in Los Angeles.
 I attended Florence Avenue ES and Edison Middle School (MS).
 I then enrolled at Roosevelt High School (HS) under its College Incentive Magnet Program.
 After high school, I attended UCLA and majored in History with an emphasis on Latin American History.
 I received my Teaching Credential at Cal State LA and Administration Services Credential and Masters in Education Administration at Cal State Dominguez Hills.